School Info, Enrollment & Policies

 Withdrawal from Courses/Semester

 Withdrawing from a course is the responsibility of the student.
 Students can withdraw with a grade of W through week 8 of the semester.
 No withdrawals are accepted after week 8.
 Once the withdrawal deadline has passed, all registered students will receive a course grade based on the stated grading criteria.
 Students continue to be financially responsible for that course and are not eligible for a tuition refund or replacement course.
 Students should note that withdrawing from a course might affect students’ eligibility to receive scholarships, financial aid, and veterans’ benefits.
-Students are strongly advised to consult with their instructor, advisor, or the Berklee Online Registrar’s Office prior to withdrawing from a course.
+Students are strongly advised to consult with their instructor, advisor, or Student Success prior to withdrawing from a course.

-Students wishing to withdraw from a course(s) should download, complete, and submit the Withdrawal from a Course Form found at https://online.berklee.edu/degrees/about/degree-program-policies-and-forms
+Students wishing to withdraw from a course(s) and/or semester should complete Degree Withdrawal Form here.

 Administrative Withdrawal Due to Non-Participation